What is Git and how could I use it to upload my website?

 updatesbranch.
 A switch to another branch is called

-$ git checkout updates Switched to branch 'updates' $ git branch master * updates
+$ git checkout updates Switched to branch 'updates' $ git branch main * updates

 Now any changes you make to your files will be changed on the branch